 - Add the eggs, the parsley, the flour, crushed garlic, the black pepper and salt, and combine until well mixed.
 It will form a thick batter.
 Set it aside while you heat the stove.

 - In a large deep skillet, add enough olive oil to coat the bottom.
 Heat on medium high heat until olive oil is hot.
-Scoop 2 tbsp sized dollops of the fritter batter into the hot oil.
+Scoop 2 tablespoon sized dollops of the fritter batter into the hot oil.
 Don't add too many fritters at once, they shouldn't touch each other.
 You'll fry in batches!

 - Sautee for for 2-3 minutes a side until deep golden brown, then flip and cook on the other side for 2 minutes or so.
 Remove the fritters and place them on paper towel lined plate to absorb some of the oil.